The atrium of the Hotel Pines as it looked on April 13, 2014. All photos by Michael Hibblen, click to enlarge.

 For decades, it was where key social events would be held in Pine Bluff.
 With the city’s Union Station located nearby, the hotel offered porter service to bring passenger baggage back and forth.
 Two years after the Cotton Belt Railroad stopped running passenger trains, along with a general decline of Pine Bluff, the hotel closed in 1970.
 It was placed on the National Register of Historic Places in 1979 and despite many efforts to restore the building to its former glory, none have panned out so far.

 After more than four decades of essentially being abandoned, I learned of an effort in the Spring of 2014 by a group of photographers to document what was left of the building after a particularly rough winter.
-On April 13, I joined several members of the Blue-Eyed Knocker Photo Group to see the hotel for myself, take the photos you see here, and ended up producing a story for KUAR that you can read and hear on the link.
-Below are 56 of the photos I took while wandering through the large building.
+On April 13, I joined several members of the Blue-Eyed Knocker Photo Group to see the hotel for myself and take the 56 photos you see here.
+I produced a story for KUAR News which you can read at this link or hear my radio report below.

 The exterior of the Hotel Pines at Main Street and 5th Avenue in Pine Bluff.
 All photos by Michael Hibblen, taken on April 13, 2014.